1993 - Out On Bail

 • Sept. - Dec.
 1993 : recording sessions with Easy Mo Bee and friends for a third solo album.

-• Planned to be released in spring 94, said to have been rejected by Interscope for violent content, following the opening of the two justice cases against 2Pac in November and December 93.
+• What happened ?
+Presumably planned to be released in spring '94, usually said to have been rejected by Interscope for violent content, mainly after the opening of his two justice cases in November and December 93 for shooting at the police and for rape.

-• Source : the so-called "Cradle 2 The Grave" demo tape.
+• Sources : handwritten tracklists, "Cradle 2 The Grave" demo tape

 pictures by Danny Clinch for Rolling Stones, August of 1993